-When you create a song in Suno, the "Style of Music" field is easy to overlook.
+When you create a song in Suno, the Styles field is easy to overlook.
 It's just a text box.
 No dropdown menus, no sliders, no presets.
 Just a blank field where you type... something.

 But this field is the single most important control you have over how your generation sounds.
 Understanding how it works is the difference between random results and intentional music.